 - Post the OSHA poster that lists employees' rights and obligations in a prominent location

 - Keep records of all work-related injuries and illnesses and provide access to this information to employees, former employees and their authorized representatives

 - Do not retaliate or discriminate against employees who file a claim with OSHA or otherwise exercise their rights under OSHA

 If an employee believes that his or her workplace is hazardous or is otherwise dangerous, the employee can submit a written complaint to the nearest OSHA office.
 OSHA then will make a determination of whether there are reasonable grounds for believing a violation or other danger exists and whether a workplace inspection is necessary.
 If it is determined that one is necessary, an inspector will visit the worksite and inspect the premises for unsafe working conditions.
-During this inspection, a representative of the employer and a representative of the employees may accompany the OSHA inspector during the walk-around.
+During this inspection, a representative of the employer and a representative of the employee may accompany the OSHA inspector during the walk-around.
 The employer is not allowed to choose the employee's representative.
 The inspector also may collect evidence during the inspection, including taking photographs and samples, and interviewing employees and employers.
 The inspection by the OSHA representative is not limited by the conditions listed in the complaint and he or she may review the entire premises.
-There are few limitations on the inspection itself: it may not disrupt the employer's operations, it must be during regular business hours and it must be reasonable in nature.
+There are few limitations on the inspection itself, but it may not disrupt the employer's operations, must be during regular business hours and must be reasonable in nature.

-Contact a construction accident attorney
+Contact a construction accident lawyer

 If you suspect that your employer is in violation of OSHA requirements, or if you have been injured as a result of an OSHA violation, an attorney can explain your rights to you.
 Contact Ellis Law, P.C. in FISHKILL, NY, today to schedule a consultation with an attorney experienced in handling construction site injury and OSHA violation cases.